begh-azka/google-cloud-learning/9_VPC/README.md

     3. What is the difference between **0.0.0.0/0** and **0.0.0.0/32**?
        - **0.0.0.0/0** represents all the IP addresses. **0.0.0.0/32** represents just one IP address -> **0.0.0.0** with a **CICDR block** of **32**

+## VPC Takeaways
+- **VPCs are Global resources; routing traffic between regions is automatic**.
+- **Subnets are associated with regions**; traffic transparently moves across zones.
+- Routes are associated with the VPC.
+They can be restricted to instances via **instance tags** (or service accounts).
+- Instances are made public by specifically enabling them with an external IP address; the “Default route to the internet” automatically routes Internet-bound traffic to the Internet gateway or NAT gateway (if exists) based on the existence of the external IP address.
+- Firewall has an **explicit-deny policy**, meaning that any traffic that needs to be permitted must have a rule created.
+You cannot create Deny Rules, only Allow rules.
+- **`Firewall Rules can match IP addresses or ranges, but can also match tags.`**
+- Tags are user-defined strings that help organize firewall policies for standards-based policy approach.
+  - **Example**: You could have a tag called web-server and have a firewall policy that says any VM with that tag should have ports 80, 443 and 22 opened.
+- **Firewall Rules can be automatically applied to all instances**.
+Also, **there is an Implied Egress firewall rule to allow all Egress traffic to all destinations.
+Likewise, there is an Implied Ingress Firewall Rule to deny all ingress traffic from all sources**.
+- Firewall Rules are at the network resource level and are not shared between projects and other networks.
+Unique to VPC.